abw/badger-database-js/manual/limitations.md

 You can't select, update or delete rows using a JOIN onto another table, for example.
 Nor can you select rows using subqueries or temporary tables.
+Aliases for selecting columns aren't support at the time of writing (although they might be by the time you read this).

 Similarly, the support for relations has some shortcomings.
-For example, you can't define many-to-many relations that use intermediate link tables (although that might be something that appears in a later version),
+For example, you can't define many-to-many relations that use intermediate link tables (although that might also be something that appears in a later version),

 These are all deliberate design decision.
 Supporting everything that is possible in SQL would require a full-blown ORM or SQL query generator